1846 conclave: Background

-On the second day of the conclave, on 16 June 1846, during the evening ballot or the fourth ballot the liberal candidate, Mastai Ferretti, Archbishop (personal title) of Imola, achieved that requirement and was elected, receiving four more than the required two-thirds majority.
-It is reported by papal historian Valérie Pirie that on the same ballot where he was elected, Mastai Ferretti was one of the scrutineers formally tabulating the votes and that he became emotional as it became apparent that he would be elected.
-Mastai Ferretti at one point begged to be excused from his role as scrutineer but was not permitted to do so since it would have invalidated the ballot.
-As a result, Mastai Ferretti had the rare experience of having to formally proclaim his own election to the cardinal-electors inside the conclave.
-He took the name Pope Pius IX (known also as Pio Nono).
+On the second day of the conclave, on 16 June 1846, during the evening ballot or the fourth ballot, the liberal candidate, Mastai-Ferretti, Archbishop (personal title) of Imola, achieved that requirement and was elected, receiving four more than the required two-thirds majority.
+It is reported by papal historian Valérie Pirie that, on the same ballot where he was elected, Mastai-Ferretti was one of the scrutineers formally tabulating the votes and that he became emotional as it became apparent that he would be elected.
+Mastai-Ferretti at one point begged to be excused from his role as scrutineer but was not permitted to do so, since it would have invalidated the ballot.
+As a result, Mastai-Ferretti had the rare experience of having to formally proclaim his own election to the cardinal-electors inside the conclave.
+He took the name Pius IX (known also as Pio Nono).

 Because it was night, no formal announcement was given, just the signal of white smoke.
 Many Catholics had assumed that Gizzi had been elected successor of St. Peter.
 In fact, celebrations began to take place in his hometown, and his personal staff, following a long-standing tradition, burned his cardinalitial vestments.
-On the following morning, the senior Cardinal-Deacon, Tommaso Riario Sforza, announced the election of Mastai-Ferretti before a crowd of faithful Catholics.
+On the following morning, the Senior Cardinal-Deacon, Tommaso Riario Sforza, announced the election of Mastai-Ferretti before a crowd of faithful Catholics.
 When the new pope appeared on the balcony, the mood became joyous.
-After his election Pius IX appointed Cardinal Gizzi as his Secretary of State.
+After his election, Pius IX appointed Cardinal Gizzi as his secretary of state.
 Pius IX was crowned on 21 June 1846.

-Failed attempt to veto Ferretti
+Veto attempt

 As with other conclaves up to and including the 1903 conclave, various Catholic monarchs claimed a right to veto a cardinal who might be elected, forcing the cardinals to pick someone else.
-Emperor Ferdinand of Austria had charged Cardinal Karl Kajetan Gaisruck, the Archbishop of Milan (then part of the empire's territory), with vetoing the liberal Ferretti.
-However Gaisruck arrived too late at the conclave.
-By the time he got there Ferretti had been elected, had accepted the papacy and had been proclaimed publicly.
+Emperor Ferdinand of Austria had charged Cardinal Karl Kajetan Gaisruck, the Archbishop of Milan (then part of the empire's territory), with vetoing the liberal Mastai-Ferretti.
+However, Gaisruck arrived too late at the conclave.
+By the time he got there, Mastai-Ferretti had been elected, had accepted the papacy, and had been proclaimed publicly.

 Aftermath

 Pope Pius IX was crowned with the papal tiara on 21 June 1846.
 He became the longest-reigning pope since Saint Peter, sitting on the papal throne for nearly 32 years.
 Initially a liberal, following a short-lived deposition and the proclamation of the Roman Republic, Pius was returned to power by troops from the French Second Republic and became a conservative reactionary.

-In 1870 the remaining territories of the Papal States were seized by Victor Emmanuel II, King of Italy.
+In 1870, the remaining territories of the Papal States were seized by Victor Emmanuel II, King of Italy.
 Rome became the capital of the Kingdom of Italy, with the former papal palace, the Quirinal, becoming the king's palace.
-Pius IX withdrew in protest to the Vatican where he lived as a self-proclaimed "Prisoner in the Vatican".
+Pius IX withdrew in protest to the Vatican, where he lived as a self-proclaimed "prisoner in the Vatican."
 He died in 1878.